‘Fortnite: Battle Royale’ Brings Back 50v50, Adds Port-A-Fort Grenade, And Replay System

 The new Port-a-Fort Grenade seemingly replaces the Smoke Grenade, which has been removed from the Fortnite: Battle Royale.
 Building forts is a huge skill that can help a player claim victory.
 The Port-a-Fort reduces the skill gap between those who can quickly build forts and those who can’t while also alleviating the gap caused by the on-screen control on mobile devices.

-The Port-a-Fort quickly constructs a three-story tall pre-made fort with a door for entry and tires to bounce up to the top.
+The Port-a-Fort quickly constructs a three-story tall premade fort with a door for entry and tires to bounce up to the top.
 This is an Epic rarity item that drops one at a time but a player can carry up to five.

 A portable fort… it's Port-a-Fort!